 When you think of the National Basketball Association, chances are the first thing that comes to mind is the game itself.
-Whether it’s debating the greatest player of all time, watching the Golden State Warriors flaunt another NBA title, or deciding which player has the best pregame ritual, it’s natural to focus the attention on the hardwood.
+Whether it’s debating the greatest player of all time or deciding which player has the best pregame ritual, it’s natural to focus the attention on the hardwood.

 However, there’s more to the NBA than just the game.
 It has become a place of weird takes, pop culture fashion statements, and even players showing off their acting skills on the big screen and becoming Hollywood stars in the process.